 SEO vs. SEM

-The main difference between the two is that SEO is free, where SEM is paid.
-Many people prefer SEO over SEM simply because it doesn’t come with a price tag.
-However, it is a lengthy, continuous, and very technical process that not many master.
+The main difference between the two is that SEO is free, whereas SEM is paid.
+Many people prefer SEO over SEM simply because it doesn’t have a price tag.
+However, it is a lengthy, continuous, and very technical process that few master.

-SEM, on the other hand, is simpler and not as lengthy.
-Here, you need to conduct keyword research and base your advertising and marketing campaign on the keyword research that you conduct.
+SEM, however, is more straightforward and not as lengthy.
+Here, you need to conduct keyword research and base your advertising and marketing campaign on the keyword research that you work on.
 Once the campaign is online, you will see almost instant results.